dimitra-maoutsa/Connectivity_from_event_timing_patterns/README.md

 By mapping spike timing data in **event spaces** _(spanned by inter-spike and cross-spike intervals)_,
-we identify synaptic interactions in networks of spiking neurons through **Event Space Linearisations (ELS)**
+we identify synaptic interactions in networks of spiking neurons through **Event Space Linearisations (ESL)**
 without assuming any particular neuronal dynamical model.
 Here, we provide implementations of network simulations and reconstructions as described in:
 **Casadiego*, Maoutsa*, Timme, _Inferring network connectivity from event timing patterns_, Physical Review Letters 2018**